Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Related Work

-\paratitle{Model Merging.} Given that the CPT process will bring huge computational expenses, previous work leveraged model merging techniques to integrate different abilities (\eg mathematical reasoning and code synthesizing) into one model~\citep{Yang-arxiv-2024-Model,Xu-arxiv-2024-Training,Stoica-iclr-2024-ZipIt}.
-During the merging process, the interference between different LLMs might be conflict with each other and affect the final performance.
-Therefore, researchers proposed the clip~\citep{ties_merging} or randomly dropout~\citep{dare} mechanism to mitigate the performance decrease.
-Moreover, the selection of the hyper-parameters (\eg weight of each model) is the challenge of the model merging process, and previous work~\citep{Zhou-arxiv-2024-MetaGPT,Matena-neurips-2022-Merging} utilized the inner parameters of LLMs or external matrixes to determine the hyper-parameters.
-Inspired by the above work, we try to locate the task-related sub-networks of LLMs and transfer the advanced abilities.
+\paratitle{Model Merging.} Given the huge computation resources consumed of CPT, previous work used model merging techniques to integrate different abilities (\eg mathematical reasoning and code synthesizing) into one model~\cite{Yang-arxiv-2024-Model,Xu-arxiv-2024-Training,Stoica-iclr-2024-ZipIt}.
+During the merging process, the parameters of different LLMs might be conflict with others, which can be mitigated by the clip~\cite{ties_merging} or random dropout~\cite{dare} mechanism.
+Moreover, the LLM inner parameters or external matrixes can be utilized to determine the hyper-parameters of the model merging process~\cite{Zhou-arxiv-2024-MetaGPT,Matena-neurips-2022-Merging}. {Furthermore, existing work has merged the reasoning-specialized and multi-lingual models to improve their reasoning ability in non-English scenarios~\cite{MindMerger,LangBridge}.} Inspired by the above work, we try to locate the task-related sub-networks of LLMs and transfer the advanced abilities.